tarwn/lessthandot-hugo/blogs/content/posts/2009-10-22-windows-7-launch-in-new-york-city.md

 [<img src="http://farm3.static.flickr.com/2747/4035720493_9c96b970a6_m.jpg" width="240" height="180" alt="Ballmer" />][6] &nbsp;[<img src="http://farm3.static.flickr.com/2460/4036472382_b78faa8f75_m.jpg" width="240" height="180" alt="Ballmer Presentation" />][7]

 After Ballmer was done with his presentation 7 cool things that Windows 7 can do was presented.
-The thing that impressed me the most is when they had video, tv and pictures on 8 different monitors from a single DELL XPS machine….that was pretty cool.
-Netflix on a touchscreen looked pretty nice….also shown was a kindle app for Windows 7.
+The thing that impressed me the most is when they had video, tv and pictures on 8 different monitors from a single DELL XPS machine....that was pretty cool.
+Netflix on a touchscreen looked pretty nice....also shown was a kindle app for Windows 7.

 After all this they opened a partition where all the partners had their hardware setup.
 Some of these devices you can see in the pictures below